 Thankfully, finding the right high-quality site search tool is not hard.
 There are tens of solutions on the market.
 Let’s dive deeper and find out what you should pay attention to when looking for a new search.

 Must-have features to look for in the site search software

 Every search index starts with indexing (crawling or reading) your content.
-Pay attention to the system and platforms your content is on, number of platforms and domains, languages you support as well as crawling frequency and indexing simplicity.
+Pay attention to the system and platforms your content is on, the number of platforms and domains, and languages you support as well as crawling frequency and indexing simplicity.

 Some search providers crawl content automatically, whereas others require you to push the content via API.
 API solutions are usually more precise, as you have full control over what is in the index, although they require development resources and, thus, are much more resource- and time-consuming.